Introduction

 1 - PHP Configuration

-Keep in mind that the email may end up in your spam or junk folder, so be sure to check those folders if you don't see the email in your inbox.
+Note: Be sure to check your spam or junk folder if you don't see the email in your inbox.

 2 - JavaScript Functionality